spyhunter99/installcert/README.md

 	//if this set is not empty, then we found some untrusted certs and where able to connect successfully
 	//if it is empty, the connection was successful and no ssl/tls errors occured (already trusted)
 	//if an exception is thrown, it's usually a connection or firewall problem.
+	//note: this is a potentially long running operation

 	//this is a great point to prompt the user to trust the certs or not
 	//TODO prompt the user for accept/reject the certs